 I write for business owners who are serious about improving their websites and appreciate straightforward actionable feedback.

-That’s why I created a quiz with 20 questions and results that could make you cry called “How good is your homepage?” (you can take it here, if you dare).
+That’s why I created an online quiz with 20 questions and results that could make you cry called “How good is your homepage?” (you can take this quiz here, if you dare).

 How do you think it performed?